Six Material Issues

 Reason for Selection and Future Vision

-Creating pharmaceuticals and medical devices that utilize knowledge of glycoscience and contributing to medical care around the world is the foundation for Seikagaku’s sustainable growth.
+Creating pharmaceuticals and other products leveraging our knowledge of glycoscience and contributing to medical care around the world is the foundation for our sustainable growth.

-Also, Seikagaku considers intellectual property to be an important management resource and implements a global intellectual property strategy to contribute to the continuous creation of pharmaceuticals and medical devices.
+In addition, we place intellectual property as one of our important management resources and implement a global intellectual property strategy for the continuous creation of pharmaceuticals and other products.

 Objectives

-• Continuously create useful pharmaceuticals and medical devices by utilizing knowledge of glycoscience and unique drug-discovery technologies.
+We continuously create useful pharmaceuticals and other products by utilizing our knowledge of glycoscience and unique drug-discovery technologies.

 Initiatives